EMDR Intensives & Trauma Therapy in Plymouth, MA

 It makes sense to feel stuck when your head knows one thing and your body feels another.
 We can slow everything down, name what is actually happening, and make a simple plan that fits your real life.
 We will build steadiness first, then gently work on the patterns that keep pulling you back.
 You do not have to do this alone.

-I am always waiting for the other shoe to drop.
+You are always waiting for the other shoe to drop.

-I live in the “they’re mad at me” spiral.
+You get stuck in the “they’re mad at me” spiral.

-I am deeply self-aware, but still stuck in survival mode.
+You are deeply self-aware, but still stuck in survival mode.

-I am tired of holding everything together and still feeling on edge.
+You are tired of holding everything together and still feeling on edge.

-I do not need more insight.
-I need relief.
+You do not need more insight.

 How I can help